 Bullying can be defined as repeated verbal, psychological or physical aggression conducted by an individual or group against others.
-It is behaviour which is intentionally aggravating and intimidating.
+It is behaviour which is intentionally aggravating and intimidating, and occurs mainly in social environments such as schools, clubs and other organisations working with children.